 What to do?

 It’s time to switch from performance management systems to associate advancement systems.
 Replace annual or bi-annual reviews with brief, frequent meetings focusing on current work experiences and skills development.
 Instead of talking about people (via lengthy feedback forms), spend time talking to your people about what they need to succeed.
-Your mother was right; it’s not nice to talk about people behind their back.
 Communicate like respectful adults rather than forcing your bright, ambitious professionals through a system that makes them feel like they’re being called to the principal’s office.
 Your associates will feel supported rather than judged and your partners will be relieved to be freed from completing those nasty, long forms.

 Harvard Business Review Press, “Nine Lies About Work: A Freethinking Leader’s Guide to the Real World”, 2019, Marcus Buckingham and Ashley Goodall